 The picture is taken from the Duca18 SmartAnvil research paper

 MythX is a cloud-based service that provides extra paying functionality as well as revenue-sharing when the paid subscription option goes live.
-The subscription model will be based upon a network of stablecoin.
-The revenue-sharing model will allow everybody to earn through the development of MythX fronted tools and integrations.
+The subscription model will be based upon a network of the stablecoin.
+The revenue-sharing model will allow everybody to earn through the development of MythX-fronted tools and integrations.
 The Truffle MythX plugin which is compliant with Truffle 5.0 or higher is one of the first end-user plugins.
 It is used in analyzing smart contracts to the Truffle framework.

-Karl tests vulnerability code for smart contracts and can be used in real-time to track Ethereum blockchain for newly deployed insecure smart contracts.
+Karl tests vulnerability code for smart contracts and can be used in real-time to track the Ethereum blockchain for newly deployed insecure smart contracts.
 By running candidate contracts in a simulated copy of the blockchain it removes false positives.

 It produces a DOT graph that visualizes a Solidity contract’s feature control flow and highlights possible security vulnerabilities.

 npm install -g solgraph

 Depending on permissions, here is the command to add an unsafe-perm flag

 These are some commonly used tools for auditing/deploying smart contracts.
 Several other 3rd party tools are available in the ecosystem to enhance and optimize the contracts namely Sither, HEVM, Manticore, and many others.
 We at ImmuneBytes, understand the importance of using an external tool to find the hidden exploits in the contract and our team of auditors only use tools that apply to the Blockchain framework.